adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 > &ldquo;DRY is often misinterpreted as the necessity to never repeat the exact same thing twice [...].
 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and [over]-engineered code.&ldquo;
 <br>&mdash; <cite>Harry Roberts, CSS Wizardy</cite>

-Don't take this the wrong way as I'll discuss ways to reuse CSS shortly.
-The problem is that we try too hard to reuse the rules inbetween the curly braces across selectors.
-This is problematic for many reasons:
+Don't take this the wrong way.
+I'll talk about strategies to reuse CSS shortly.

+It's just that we try so hard to reuse the rules inbetween the curly braces across selectors.
+And this is problematic for many reasons:

 ## 1. Because styles change based on breakpoints